deviceTRUST/Configurations/Multi-Hop/3-ManagedHopsWithHopProperties/README.md

 # 3 - Managed Hops with Properties

+This scenario enables you to evaluate and use properties on every client, hop and target in a multi-hop scenario.
+As the possibilities of this setup are pretty vast, a very simple example is given here.

-This configuration can be applied to deviceTRUST Agents in a Multi-Hop scenario where a licensed deviceTRUST Agent is deployed on every hop along the chain.
-It does, thus, cater mainly for Multi-Hop scenarios in the networks of deviceTRUST customers.
+This configuration can be applied to deviceTRUST Agents in a Multi-Hop scenario, where a licensed deviceTRUST Agent is deployed and configured on every hop along the chain.
+It does, thus, cater only for Multi-Hop scenarios in the networks of deviceTRUST customers.
 The "Managed Hops with Properties" scenario can be implemented with the deviceTRUST standard components.
 It gives full flexibility of the multi-hop path and the data to be evaluated.

-This scenario enables you to evaluate and use properties on every hop in a multi-hop scenario.
-As the possibilities of this setup are pretty vast, a very simple example is given here.

 Read [our knowledge base article](https://app.hubspot.com/knowledge/7075732/edit/93463466337) for further information.